 • Vegetable Stockadds some volume to our sauce.
 You can also use seafood stock or chicken stock.

 • Lemon Juice & Zest – for the bright, acidic notes in the sauce.
 The zest brings it up another notch, and if we’re juicing a fresh lemon, why not zest it too?
-Also, please please use fresh lemon.
+Also, please, please use fresh lemon.

 • Parsley – fresh parsley is a must-have garnish, it’s bright, with its own slightly lemon and peppery flavor notes that round it all out SO WELL.

 You’re really going to love how easy this is, and if you’re not serving it with pasta, it’s truly a one-pan wonder.
+If you are serving it with pasta, I recommend starting that salted pasta water first thing so it has time to come to a boil.
+The rest comes together quickly, and that will take the longest amount of time.

 Remove the shrimp, and set aside.
 Deglaze the skillet with white wine, scraping up any bits that are on the bottom of the pan.
 Hello, our flavorful sauce base.